keithvassallomt/icloudbridge.app/docs-src/notes.md

 ![Notes Auto Mappings](images/docs_notes_2.png)

 In the above screenshot, you can see that folders in Apple Notes which have the same name in the destination location will be mapped together.
 Folders which don't exist in the destination will be created during synchronisation.
-So, for example, during the first sync a "Secure" folder will bve created in the destination location, whilst an "Ongoing Projects" will be created under "Work" in Apple Notes.
+So, for example, during the first sync a "Secure" folder will be created in the destination location, whilst an "Ongoing Projects" will be created under "Work" in Apple Notes.

-If your desintation location is empty, all folders will be created, as shown below:
+If your destination location is empty, all folders will be created, as shown below:

 ![Notes Auto Mappings Empty](images/docs_notes_3.png)